ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 To process a `conditional-endorsement-series-record` the `conditions` are compared with existing Evidence, corroborated Evidence, and Endorsements.
 If the search criteria are satisfied, the `series` tuples are processed.

-The `series` array contains a list of `conditional-series-record` entries.
+The `series` array contains an ordered list of `conditional-series-record` entries.
+Evaluation order begins at list position 0.

 For each `series` entry, if the `selection` criteria matches an entry found in the `condition` result, the `series` `addition` is combined with the `environment-map` from the `condition` result to form a new Endorsement entry.
 The new entry is added to the existing set of Endorsements.